lewagon/dotfiles/04-Front-End/08-Templating/05-Todo-List-React/README.md

 You may be wondering what the `key` means.
 React prefers it if you give it a unique key for each element that you iterate over.
 This helps it keep track if elements are added/removed, or if the order changes.
 It's similar to how we assign a unique ID to each record in the database.
 We won't worry about this too much for today💆  If you are interested, read more about [why React need keys](https://react.dev/learn/rendering-lists#why-does-react-need-keys) In this example, we will be using the index of the element in the array.

-Can you use this sample code as a guide to try to figure out how you might display each item in `todos` to the DOM?
+Can you use this sample code as a guide to try to figure out how you might display each item in `todos` in the DOM?

 #### Attribute Binding